bravo3/orm/docs/Queries.md

 You can only do this on *indices*, not field values themselves, as field values are serialised and would require a lot more effort to perform the query.

+**WARNING:**

     Indexed Queries are not ideal for performance and subtracts from the benefits of a document model database.
     Use only as a last resort - these queries are KEY SCANS.

 Assume the following entity: